-We've looked at the root meaning of the word “token”, deciding that it indicates tools which transmit factual information intended to teach.
+We looked at the root meaning of the word “token” and concluded that tokens are tools which transmit factual information intended to teach.
 The word “incentive” has a similarly interesting etymology, coming from the Latin incantare, which means “to chant or charm”, and the Latin adjective incentivus, which means "setting the tune".

 We've already referenced a poetic translation of Chapter Seventeen of the Tao te Ching: